jzhoulab/orca/docs/source/index.rst

 ================================

-This is the API documentaton of Orca, a deep learning sequence model framework for multiscale prediction of genome interactions.
+This is the API documentaton of Orca, a deep learning sequence model framework for multiscale prediction of genome 3D interactions.
+You can find the Github repository `here <https://github.com/jzhoulab/orca>`_ and the webserver `here <https://orca.zhoulab.io/>`_.

-Most Orca prediction functionalities including structural variant effect predictions can be accessed with the **orca_predict** module.
-The **orca_utils** module provide some supporting functions such as structural variant represention and plotting functionalities.
-The **orca_model** and **orca_modules** contain the class definitions for the models and do not need to be directly accessed.
-The **selene_utils2** module provide basic data handling classes for Orca.
+The **orca_predict** module is the main module that provides various Orca prediction functions including functions for predicting structural variant effect for both simple and complex variants.
+It also provides functions for making predictions from genomic regions or directly from any genomic sequences.
+The **orca_utils** module provides some supporting functions including a class for structural variant represention and plotting functions.
+The **orca_model** and **orca_modules** contain the class definitions for the models and generally do not need to be directly accessed.
+The **selene_utils2** module provides `selene <https://github.com/FunctionLab/selene>`_ extensions that provide basic data handling classes for Orca.

 .. toctree::
    :maxdepth: 4